-ESOS is the UK government’s scheme for mandatory energy assessments which must be conducted by, or at least reviewed and signed off by, assessors who are on one of the approved registers.
+ESOS is the UK government’s scheme for mandatory energy assessments which must be reviewed and signed off by assessors who are on one of the approved registers.
 We are now in Phase 2 with a submission deadline in December 2019, but the Environment Agency is trying to get participants to act now.

-During Phase 1 I ran a closed LinkedIn group for people actively engaged with ESOS; it provided a useful forum with lots of high-quality discussion.
-I have recently cleared out the less relevant material and reopened the group for discussion.
-In 2015 I also developed a few useful resources and here are the links all in one place:
+I run a closed LinkedIn group for people actively engaged with ESOS; it provides a useful forum with lots of high-quality discussion.

 I began monitoring this external lighting circuit at a retail park in the autumn of 2016.
 It seems from the scatter diagram below that it exhibits weekly consumption which is well-correlated with changing daylight availability expressed as effective hours of darkness per week.